 Oversight by an IRB

 Our entire research program is overseen by an external and independent ethics committee known as an institutional review board, or IRB.
 The job of the IRB is to review and monitor our research to make sure that the people taking part in the research are fully informed about the risks and benefits of participating.
-Since 2009, we have been working with an independent IRB, Ethical And Independent Review Services, and they have been a great partner and guide to us as we strive to break the boundaries of traditional biomedical research while prioritizing the welfare of our customers.
+Since 2009, we have been working with an independent IRB.
+An IRB helps guide to 23andMe as we strive to break the boundaries of traditional biomedical research while prioritizing the welfare of our customers.

 Every one of our researchers undergoes training on protecting human subjects as well as the responsible conduct of research.
 We also have a team dedicated to making sure all our work follows the federal regulations and the instructions of our IRB.